Admissions Requirements - General

 Federal Work-Study Program

 The Federal Work-Study Program is designed to stimulate and promote the part-time employment of college students who have demonstrated financial need and who require the wages from the employment to pursue their studies.
 Students in the Federal Work-Study Program are employed by the college.
 Students are paid biweekly for the hours worked during the preceding pay period.
-Federal Work-Study is not deducted from the student's bill unless the student so chooses.
+Federal Work-Study is not deducted from the student’s bill unless the student so chooses.
+Students who wish to sign over their Federal Work Study earnings directly to their tuition bill may do so by contacting the Student Account Office and completing the required form each term.
 Employment under the Federal Work-Study Program is awarded as part of the financial aid package and students must show a demonstrated financial need to qualify for this program.

 The Financial Aid Office assists in matching students with a job based on completion of a job application and other forms as required.